STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/63-Bond SP01 - - Strain Penetration Model for Fully Anchored Steel Reinforcing Bars.md

+---
-# Bond SP01 - - Strain Penetration Model for Fully Anchored Steel Reinforcing Bars
+description: Strain Penetration Model for Fully Anchored Steel Reinforcing Bars ...

+# BondSP01

 <p>This command is used to construct a uniaxial material object for
 capturing strain penetration effects at the column-to-footing,